Need help with your essay?

 Call Veritas Prep at +1-310-295-2098 or click to

-Following up on last week’s announcement of Stanford’s 2011-2012 essay topics, we wanted to weigh in with some guidance on how applicants might approach their work on this particular application.
-Stanford GSB has retained the format we’ve seen for several years running, posing two required and rather open-ended questions, followed by two shorter situational prompts.
-While the adcom provides a recommended breakdown for each response, candidates have some flexibility around word count, requiring only that applicants limit their four responses to a total of 1,800 words.
-This means that in addition to choices about subject matter and structure, there’s also leeway for strategic decision-making around length across Stanford’s four-essay set.
+Following up on our announcement of Stanford’s 2012-2013 essay topics, we wanted to weigh in with some guidance on how applicants might approach their work on this particular application.
+For the most part, Stanford GSB has retained the format we’ve seen for several years running; the first two essay questions are identical to those of last year’s application.
+However, unlike last year—when applicants were also asked to respond to two of four essay topics—this year’s applicants must choose just one of three topics to answer, for a total of three mandatory essays.
+While the adcom provides a recommended breakdown for each response, candidates have some flexibility around word count, requiring only that applicants limit their three responses to a total of 1,600 words.
+This means that in addition to choices about subject matter and structure, there’s also leeway for strategic decision-making around length across Stanford’s three-essay set.

 That said, let’s take a look at each prompt in more detail:

 Essay 1: What matters most to you, and why?
 (Recommended 750 words)